Ukrainian court sentences two Russian soldiers to jail for war crimes | Law-Order

 - Ukraine

-Alexander Bobikin and Alexander Ivanov, who listened to the verdict standing in a reinforced glass box at the Kotelevska district court in central Ukraine, both pleaded 'guilty' last week.
+A Ukrainian court sentenced two captured Russian soldiers to 11 and a half years in jail on Tuesday for shelling a town in eastern Ukraine, the second war crimes verdict since the start of Russia's invasion in February.
+Alexander Bobikin and Alexander Ivanov, who listened to the verdict standing in a reinforced glass box at the Kotelevska district court in central Ukraine, both pleaded guilty last week.

+"The guilt of Bobikin and Ivanov has been proven in full," Judge Evhen Bolybok said.
+Both acknowledged last week being part of an artillery unit that fired at targets in the Kharkiv region from the Belgorod region in Russia.

+The shelling destroyed an educational facility in the town of Derhachi, but caused no casualties, the prosecutors said.
+Bobikin and Ivanov, described as an artillery drivers and a gunner, were captured after crossing the border and continuing the shelling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)